RHH42/The-Hutchins-Clan-Project/README.md

 # The-Hutchins-Clan-Project
-A project to create a web site of family information
+A project to create a website of family information

 This project will lead to the creation of a web page called "The Hutchins Clan" It will be developed in a series of sub-projects